nononovak/otwadvent2019-ctfwriteup/day23_gr8_escape.md

 ## ROP

 Now, if we had a reliable libc address (which we don't because its statically compiled), or a helpful system() syscall (also not present in the binary), then we'd be done.
-However, since we don't we took a closer look at this `game_win` function.
+However, since we don't, I took a closer look at this `game_win` function.

 ![game_win function](./images/day23_game_win_func.png)